 Trick question.
 When was the last time the United States and European Countries went to war?
 The Revolutionary War?
 No – now.
 The countries are warring over the right to privacy online, and the EU has just enacted a new General Data Protection Regulation [“GDPR”] that contains 99 master regulations on privacy comprising 250 plus pages.
 Many of the articles are controversial.
 The EU has been on a roll when it comes to passing controversial regulations and directives such as the much-mocked link tax.
-However, one article in the GDPR stands out as a shocker – Article 8 covering the collection of personal information from kids online.
-[Read more…] about Shocking New EU Regulation On Collecting Information From Teens
+However, one article stands out as a shocker – GDPR article 8 covering the collection of personal information from kids online including teens.
+[Read more…] about GDPR Article 8 – Collecting Information From Teens

 COPPA is a law addressing child privacy online.
-The FTC issued new rules and regulations in the summer of 2013 regarding how the law should be complied with by online businesses.
+The FTC issued COPPA changes in the form of new rules and regulations in the summer of 2013 regarding how the law should be complied with by online businesses.

 The beauty of this video is the sheer, unfiltered hypocrisy of the FTC.
 They emphasize in the video that a site with knowledge of child users must comply with the law.
 However, the FTC enforces this provision selectively.
 If you are a small site with few assets, the Agency will go after you with all guns blazing.
 Larger sites?
 Not at all.
 Facebook has admitted it knows it has millions of child users.
 Has the FTC done anything?
 Not a chance.
-This isn’t meant to bash Facebook.
+I don’t mean to bash Facebook.
 It simply reveals yet another blatant failing of the FTC.
 Regardless, give the video a watch.
-[Read more…] about FTC Video on COPPA Changes
+[Read more…] about FTC Issues COPPA Changes – The COPPA Video

 The FTC has issued new COPPA regulations to go into effect this summer.
 If anything, the new rules are worse than the previous, much criticized set on the books.
 This begs the question, “Is COPPA unnecessarily stringent?”